Vancouver Titans officially part with remaining roster

 “These players were able to leave a lasting impression on fans from around the world,” Holloway said.
 “We wish them all the best as they move on in their careers.”

-Chinese caster Liu “Roy” Yuanyi reported last week that ryujehong plans to retire and that Hasal has already found a new team, while adding that the Titans have been seeking to replace their Korean lineup with a North American Contenders team.
+Chinese caster Liu “Roy” Yuanyi reported last week that ryujehong plans to retire and that Hasal has already found a new team, while adding that the Titans were indeed seeking to replace their Korean lineup with a North American Contenders team.

 Several Third Impact players quickly dismissed a report Monday that they would be joining the Titans.